bookconsultancy

 What Is Cold?

 The common cold is a viral infection that affects the upper respiratory tract, including your nose, throat, sinuses, and windpipe.
-It’s incredibly widespread, so we call it “common.”
+It’s prevalent, so we refer to it as “common.”
 Adults typically catch two to three colds a year, while children may experience even more, especially in places like schools and playgrounds where germs spread quickly.

 Colds are caused by over 200 viruses, with the rhinovirus being the most common culprit.
 These viruses are highly contagious and can spread quickly from person to person through the air when someone sneezes or coughs.
 They can also be picked up by touching contaminated surfaces, as cold viruses can survive on surfaces for hours or even days.